Boaz Rodkin

-Boaz Rodkin was the Ambassador of Israel to Albania from April 2015 until 2019.
+Boaz Rodkin is Ambassador of Israel to Finland and Ambassador-Designate of Israel to Estonia since September 2024.
+He was the Ambassador of Israel to Albania from April 2015 until 2019.
 Since 2016, Rodkin has been the non-resident Ambassador to Bosnia and Herzegovina.

 Early life

 Rodkin, born and raised in Haifa, graduated from the Hebrew University of Jerusalem with a bachelor’s degree in International Relations, and earned a Master's degree in Public Policy from Tel Aviv University.

 Ambassador to Albania

 Rodkin was involved in what has been described as helping “to establish the ground-breaking scheduled direct flights between Tel Aviv and Tirana, bringing a record-breaking number of Israeli tourists to the Western Balkan country.”